survival-lumc/ValidationCompRisks/Development_SDH.md

 </table>

-The statistical tests showed a potential violation of the proportional hazards assumption for size of breast cancer in the model for non-recurrence mortality.
+The statistical tests showed a potential violation of the proportional hazards assumption for size of breast cancer.
 For simplicity we ignore this violation in the remainder.

 ### Model development - fit the risk prediction models